-We are a reflection of the world around us.
-Whatever is happening in nature, is happening inside the body.
+You are a reflection of the world around you.
+Whatever is happening in nature, is happening inside your body.
 This means that as the hot summer months go by, heat accumulates within.
-Diet is one of the best tools to balance out excessive summer heat.
-The guiding principle— a diet based on light and cooling foods.
+Your diet is one of the best tools to balance out excessive summer heat.
+The guiding principle—a diet based on light and cooling foods.

 Ayurveda teaches that like increases like.
 Adding water to a bucket of water, results in more water.
 Feeding an overheated body with spicy curry, increases heat.
 That being said, opposites balance.
 Pour water over a fire and it goes out.
 Feed an overheated body cool watermelon juice and instantly you will feel a cooling effect.
 This Ayurvedic philosophy is summed up in this passage from the Vedas:

 As is the microcosm, so is the macrocosm,

 As is the atom, so is the universe.

 As is the human body, so is the cosmic body,